 Ghiberti retains his mix of heroic nudes and gracefully clothed men and women.
 He can allow female nudes now, and God at the creation seems to have strolled in from an afternoon on the town.
 God, like Adam and Eve with the apple, also derive from Masaccio.
 Like painters, too, Ghiberti eliminates disjunctions in scale between foreground and background figures.
 Influence truly has started to run both ways.

 The idealism and realism alike reflect Ghiberti's native optimism.
 He still has little or no interest in psychology.
-Donatello's young, androgynous David has a curiously lurid interest in Goliath's head.
+The young, androgynous David by Donatello has a curiously lurid interest in Goliath's head.
 Ghiberti's David dresses like a warrior and gets on with the job.
 Jacob and Esau seem equally at ease, with no sign of Esau's famished cry or pain at the loss of a birthright, and neither Adam nor Eve shivers at the Fall.
 Even in Paradise, Ghiberti populates a comfortingly familiar world.

 He has all he can do to unify a scene, and he does not always succeed—or at least not in the same way.
 One can roughly divide the door vertically in thirds, and the Met's panels fairly represent each third.
 Some have preferred the middle third, with the calm, glorious logic of its architecture.
 The life of Joseph takes place in front of and within a colonnade in the round.
 The arches and piers for Jacob and Esau multiply the simple settings of Ghiberti's earlier set of doors to the point of opening onto a world.
 The upper scenes can feel relatively loose in structure, the lower ones crowded to the point of illegibility—almost a throwback to ivory relief carvings of the late Middle Ages that Ghiberti must have known as well.